-Unfortunately, the GLC’s standard seven-inch infotainment display can’t hold a candle to the slick setup you get in an Audi Q5.
-The Mercedes’ thick black plastic bezel makes it look a bit like a poor attempt at a knock-off iPad and its scroll wheel and touchpad controls are much harder to use on the move than the BMW X3’s iDrive system.
+Unfortunately, the GLC’s standard seven-inch infotainment display can’t hold a candle to the slick setup you get in a BMW X3.
+The Mercedes’ thick black plastic bezel makes it look a bit like a poor attempt at a knock-off iPad and its scroll wheel and touchpad controls are much harder to use on the move than the BMW’s iDrive system.

 You can get the Mercedes GLC with a much-improved Comand Online system as part of the Premium Plus Pack.
-It’ll set you back nearly £3,000 but it’s worth it – you also get memory functions for the front seats, a panoramic glass roof and an upgraded Burmester stereo with classy laser-etched speaker grilles.
+It isn’t cheap, but it also comes with memory functions for the front seats, a panoramic glass roof and an upgraded Burmester stereo with classy laser-etched speaker grilles.